filecoin-project/lotus/documentation/en/cli-curio.md

    config        Manage node config by layers.
-The layer 'base' will always be applied at Curio start-up. test          Utility functions for testing web           Start Curio web interface guided-setup  Run the guided setup for migrating from lotus-miner to Curio from-miner    Express a database config (for curio) from an existing miner. seal          Manage the sealing pipeline auth          Manage RPC permissions
+The layer 'base' will always be applied at Curio start-up. test          Utility functions for testing web           Start Curio web interface guided-setup  Run the guided setup for migrating from lotus-miner to Curio or Creating a new Curio miner from-miner    Express a database config (for curio) from an existing miner. seal          Manage the sealing pipeline auth          Manage RPC permissions